Inferring Past Human Actions in Homes with Abductive Reasoning: Related Work

-Abductive action inference has some similarity to short-term action anticipation~\cite{furnari2019would,fernando2021anticipating} and long-term action anticipation~\cite{abu2018will}.
+Abductive past action inference shares some similarity to short-term action anticipation~\cite{furnari2019would,fernando2021anticipating} and long-term action anticipation~\cite{abu2018will}.
 However, there are several notable differences between the two tasks.
-Firstly, in abductive action inference, the goal of the model is to identify the most plausible actions executed by a human based on the current evidence, whereas in action anticipation, the model learns to predict future actions from current observations.
-Next, unlike action anticipation where a short video clip is typically observed (e.g. a 2-second-long video) before predicting future actions, in abductive action inference, we only process a single snapshot (frame) to perform abductive reasoning.
-In addition, predictive methods~\cite{han2019video} are mostly used for action anticipation~\cite{girdhar2021anticipative}, while in abductive action inference we are unable to use such predictive methods during training as we only have access to a single snapshot.
-While action anticipation has to deal with the uncertainty of human behavior in the future, in abductive action inference, the evidence should suggest what actions may have been executed.
-In abductive action inference, the uncertainty arises from the fact that several different actions may have resulted in similar states $\mathcal{R}$.
+Firstly, in abductive past action inference, the goal of the model is to identify the most plausible actions executed by a human in the past based on the current evidence, whereas, in action anticipation, the model learns to predict future action sequences from current observations.
+The primary distinction lies in abductive past action inference, where observations (evidence) may imply certain past actions, contrasting with action anticipation tasks that predict future actions without certainty.
+In other words, in abductive past action inference, the evidence and clues indicate possible actions executed in the past that resulted in the evidence or clues.
+However, in action anticipation, the clues~\cite{Roy_2024_WACV}, context~\cite{gong2022future}, current actions~\cite{Girdhar_2021_ICCV}, and knowledge about the task~\cite{zhao2023antgpt} are used to infer probable future actions, but there is no guarantee that the predicted actions will be executed by a human.
+For instance, observing \textit{a person cleaning a room with a broom} suggests prior actions such as \textit{picking up the broom from somewhere} must have happened among many others.
+Even if \textit{putting away the broom} is anticipated somewhere in the future, other actions such as \textit{holding the broom} and \textit{opening a window} are also possible.
+Therefore, while action anticipation addresses the uncertainty of future human behavior, abductive past action inference models can utilize scene evidence (such as objects in the scene) to infer the most likely past actions.
+Additionally, in abductive past action inference, the uncertainty arises from the fact that several different actions may have resulted in similar states $\mathcal{R}$.
+In our task, models should comprehend the consequences of each executed action and engage in abductive reasoning to infer the most probable set or sequence of past actions.
+Another key difference between action anticipation and abductive past action inference is that in action anticipation, predictions made at time $t$ can leverage all past observations.
+In contrast, abductive past action inference relies solely on present and future information, where new future observations can potentially alter the evidence about past actions, making the inference process more challenging.